zama-ai/tfhe-rs/tfhe/docs/fundamentals/decrypt-data.md

 # Decrypt data

+This document provides instructions on how to decrypt data.

-Decrypting data is achieved by using the `decrypt` method, which comes from the FheDecrypt trait.
+To decrypt data, use the `decrypt` method from the `FheDecrypt` trait:

 ```rust
 use tfhe::prelude::*;